Adekemi72/MY-LITA-PROJECT-/README.md

 # MY-LITA-PROJECT-
-Here is my  LITA CAPSTONE PROJECT

 This project comprises of two  datasets, one is a sales business while the other one is a subscription business and its customers.
 I will be explaining the two one after the other.

+there are not images yet because I couldn't find the screenshots on my system 😔

+lets go 😊

 ---
 ## THE SALS BUSINESS DATASETS
 ---
 Project Overview

-In the fast-paced world of sales, knowing your top performers, understanding regional strengths, and tracking overall growth are crucial to success.
+In sales, knowing your top performers, understanding regional strengths, and tracking overall growth are crucial to success.
 This project dives deep into a dataset capturing orders with details such as Order ID, Customer ID, Product, Region, Order Date, Quantity, and Unit Price.
 By analyzing this data, we uncover key insights about top products, regional dynamics, and customer behavior that can drive business growth.

 Objectives